Why choose this course

 Teaching at the University

-The course takes a maximum of 60 months according to your availability.
-It consists of three or four day taught periods at the University, preceded by preparatory study, and followed by consolidation and assessment.
+This MSc course takes a maximum of 60 months according to your availability.
+Each module consists of three or four day taught periods at the University, preceded by preparatory study, and followed by consolidation and assessment.
 It will teach you to take a critical and scholarly approach to the theory, practice, literature and research findings within the subject.
-Individual modules may be taken as stand-alone sessions, such as in the context of continual professional development (CPD).
-For further information please contact the Programme Leader.
+Individual modules may be taken as stand-alone sessions, such as in the context of continual professional development.
+For further information please contact the Course Leader.
 In addition, there are options to obtain a Postgraduate Certificate or Postgraduate Diploma.

 Distance learning following attendance at the module